Labyrinthitis: Causes, Symptoms, and Treatments

 Labyrinthitis is a disorder of the vestibular nerve of the inner ear, also called the labyrinth.
-There are two vestibular nerves that run through the labyrinth, sending information about balance and head position information from the inner ear to your brain.
-When the nerve is infected or inflamed, it disrupts the flow of information to the brain and can cause balance issues, nausea, and tinnitus.
+There are two vestibular nerves that run through the labyrinth, sending information about balance and head position from the inner ear to your brain.
+When the vestibular nerve is infected or inflamed, it disrupts the flow of information to the brain and can cause balance issues, nausea, and tinnitus.

 - Stomach viruses

 Smoking, drinking large quantities of alcohol, having a history of allergies and taking certain prescription or over-the-counter medications can increase your risk of developing labyrinthitis.